Figshare data model and concepts

 Project - A collaborative space that allows you to share your research and collaborate with designated members.
 You can have multiple collaborators with different access restrictions.
 There is no concept of versioning within a project, and there is no DOI for the public space.

 Private sharing link - A private link can be sent via email and the recipient can access the data without logging in or having a Figshare account.
-This feature was designed for blind peer review, so the page that a private sharing link leads to is anonymised - it does not include the Author field or any non-figshare branding.
-It is important to note that these links expire after one year and should not be cited in publications.
+This feature was designed for blind peer review, so the page that a private sharing link leads to is anonymised - it does not include the Author field or any non-Figshare branding.
+It is important to note that these links expire after three years and should not be cited in publications.

 Share - A tool on an item page to allow you to share the item on Facebook, Twitter, LinkedIn, or email.